Product comparison · · 10 min read

 Overkill for chat use cases

 For most chat and in-app messaging use cases, Ably could add more complexity than needed.
 It requires more setup and management, and you’d be paying for features you don’t use.
-In this case, a more focused platform built specifically for chat apps like Sendbird or TalkJS would likely be easier to integrate and manage, saving both time and costs.
+For chat-specific applications, a more focused platform built specifically for chat apps such as Sendbird or TalkJS may offer more specialized capabilities, and would likely be easier to integrate and manage, saving both time and costs.

 Steep learning curve